Learning how to practice effectively can make a huge impact on fast-tracking your singing development and a song study should be a key element.

 Challenge yourself to pick, practice, polish, perform and post a song to YouTube or Instagram!

-No matter where you are on your vocal development journey, becoming a better singer (and staying good!) begins with more focused singing.
+No matter where you are on your vocal development journey, becoming a better singer (and staying good!) begins with more focused practice and singing.

 Cherie